 The automatic gate opener you install will depend heavily on the type of material your new gate is made from.
 Whether your gate swings or slides, if it is made of solid hardwood, steel, or iron, it will require a much stronger gate opener than a light aluminum gate would.
 Aluminum is generally thought to be less aesthetically pleasing than other materials, but its cost effectiveness and relative strength make it a very popular choice for homeowners.

 While there are quite a few gate openers on the market that are relatively easy to install, it’s important to check the warranty terms for your brand and model.
 Some warranties are only good if the opener is professionally installed, while others are more DIY friendly.

-Need to find a pro for your gate openers?Find Pros
+Ready to start your gate openers?Find Pros

 Gate Opener Options